diekhans/intronProspector/docs/intronProspector.1.md

 > Genome FASTA file, must be indexed by `samtools faidx`.
 Donor and acceptor dinuclotides are identified if provided.

+`-S, --skip-missing-targets`

+> Skip getting splice junctions when target sequence is missing in genome FASTA rather than generate an error and stop.

 `-U, --map-to-ucsc`

 > Naively generate UCSC chromosome names in TSV and BED files.
 This pre-pends `chr` to numeric and X/Y names and change `MT` to `chrMT`, other name are not modified.
 This will not produce the correct results for other sequences such as alts, patches, and unmapped sequences.
 It does not modify records passed through (-p).